-At Mad Dog 2020 Casting we are often presented with casting requests for featured roles requiring dialogue or a specific creative reaction.
-In this instance, you will either be required to attend a casting or submit a self tape to virtually audition for these specific roles.
+At Mad Dog 2020 Casting we are often presented with casting requests for featured roles.
+These toles may require dialogue or a specific creative reaction.
+In this instance, you may be required to attend a casting or submit a self tape to virtually audition for these roles.

-With Covid-19 prompting a shift towards the virtual world, there has been an increase in productions requiring self tapes for roles.
+With Covid-19 prompting a shift towards the virtual world, there has been an increase in productions requiring self tapes.
 With this in mind, we’ve put together some top tips on how to produce the best self tape.

-There are five components to think about when setting up to film your tape: your device, location, sound and lighting and finally, editing.
+There are five components to think about when setting up to film your tape.
+Let’s take an in-depth look at the vital components to consider:

 Device – Most Artists will record on a phone or tablet.
 This makes it easy to both record and send the final version of your self tape to your agency.
-We recommend propping your device up on something sturdy to ensure a straight angle and make sure you are positioned well in the frame without too much or too little space surrounding you.
+We recommend propping your device up on something sturdy.
+Also, make sure you are positioned well in the frame without too much or too little space surrounding you.
 Very important: always film in landscape and not portrait!

-Location – If the location is meant to be filming in a warehouse, you do not have to find a warehouse to film at!
+Location – If the scene is set in a warehouse, you do not have to film in a warehouse!
 Every tape should be against a plain background (white or grey), with minimal distractions in the frame.
 We recommend not filming outside unless required to do so, as this can produce distracting visuals and background noises.

-Sound – Always ensure you are not positioned too close or too far from the camera.
-We suggest a good 3m distance or more (depending on whether you are required to film your whole body).
-This not only ensures a clear picture but a good sound quality.
+Sound – Ensure you’re positioned a good distance from the camera.
+We suggest a good 3m distance or more (depending on if you are required to film your whole body).
+This not only ensures a clear picture but in addition, a good sound quality.

 Lighting – Lighting should be kept as natural as possible to ensure that you are easy to see.
-If you are filming at night, ensure that any additional lighting is kept out of the frame as this can be distracting.
+If filming at night, make sure additional lighting is kept out of the frame as this can be distracting.

 Editing – Where you can please edit multiple videos (eg idents and takes) together.
-If you are having too much technical difficulty, please let our team know and we can help with this.
+If you are having too much technical difficulty, our team can offer guidance and assistance.

 Always follow the directions of the enquiry clearly to ensure that your recording meets all requirements.
-By following the directions in the enquiry, we can successfully send your tape to production for them to consider you for the role.
+Once we have received your tape, Mad Dog 2020 Casting will send it to production to consider you for the role.

 Idents – Sometimes you will have to film an ident at the opening of your tape.
 You will need to state your name and agent to camera and show your profiles.
 When showing your profile, you should turn your whole body both to the left then the right (not just your head).